filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

     ```

 1. Add sufficient swap to the machines based on the [hardware requirements guide]({{<relref "../../storage-providers/get-started/hardware-requirements/#specific-operation-requirements">}}).
-1. On the miner machines, create directories to store cache.
+1. On the miner machines, create directories to store the cache.
 Make sure these directories are on a fast NVME disk.
 Otherwise, it will slow down your miner:

     ```shell
     mkdir ~/parent_cache